 Upwork’s strengths are its easy-to-browse freelancer profiles, money-back guarantee, payroll services, and Work Diary that shows screenshots taken at 10-minute intervals.

-Upwork (formerly oDesk) is a popular freelancing site that allows you to hire, manage, and pay freelancers from around the world.
+Upwork is a popular freelancing site that allows you to hire, manage, and pay freelancers from around the world.

-Freelancers from Upwork are flexible and can operate on projects that are short, ongoing, individual, team-based and more.
+Freelancers from this platform are flexible and can operate on projects that are short, ongoing, individual, team-based and more.
 It’s the perfect option for many freelancers, especially ones in the early years of their freelancing careers.

 As a client, you will pay 3% payment transaction fees, but the freelancer will pay anywhere from 5%-20% on the total contract amount.

 It’s important to consider the fee on the freelancer side as some freelancers account for it in their hourly rate.
 For the first $500 billed to a specific client, the freelancer pays a 20% fee, for the next $500.01-$10,000 the freelancer will pay 10%.
 On anything above $10,000, it’s 5%.

 For clients, you don’t need a membership to post a job and use the site, but nonetheless, Upwork provides extras as part of two paid memberships.
 These memberships start at $49.99 per month or $499 a month for larger businesses.